buzztechno/qed-docs/README.md

 #### Output

-Due to the asynchronous nature of the blockchain interaction a report can have different states which are directly related to the transaction state on the blockchain.
-At which time a blockchain transaction is available and confirmed depends on both low level implementation details of a concrete blockchain and the high level SDKs wrapping blockchain interaction functionalities.
-For a more detailed description of the report resource, please jump to the [report detail output section](#detail-output).
+Due to the asynchronous nature of the blockchain interaction, a report can have different states which are directly related to the transaction state on the blockchain.
+At which time a blockchain transaction is available and confirmed depends on both low level implementation details of the concrete chain and the high level SDKs wrapping blockchain interaction functionalities.

+For a more detailed description of the transaction resource, please jump to the [transaction section](#transaction).

 ```
 {